General Notes for ATS — Handling Deferred Submittals

 The following represents some General Notes that should be added to the construction documents in a deferred submittal.
-Download a printable PDF version of these notes here.
+Download a printable PDF and Microsoft Word version of these notes.

 General Notes for Simpson Strong-Tie Strong-Rod Anchor Tiedown System

 - The continuous rod tiedown system for this project shall be the Simpson Strong-Tie Strong-Rod Anchor Tiedown System (ATS) for shearwall overturning restraint.

 - Simpson Strong-Tie shall provide the ATS to meet the design forces, total vertical displacement limit, and shrinkage requirements as set forth in the structural drawings.
 ATS calculations and installation details shall be provided to the designer or Engineer of Record for review and approval.

 - Allowable rod capacities shall be calculated per American Institute of Steel Construction (AISC) Specification for Structural Steel Buildings.

 - AISC 360 — 14th Edition for 2012 and 2015 International Building Code

 - Bearing plate, wood stud and fastener capacities shall be calculated per the National Design Specification (NDS) for Wood Construction.

 - NDS — 12 for 2012 International Building Code